Americanism (heresy): Suppression

-In the 1895 encyclical Longinqua oceani ("Wide Expanse of the Ocean"), Pope Leo XIII indicated a generally positive view of the American Church, commenting mostly on the success of Catholicism in the US but also noting the view that the Church "would bring forth more abundant fruits if, in addition to liberty, she enjoyed the favor of the laws and the patronage of the public authority."
+In the 1895 encyclical Longinqua oceani ("Wide Expanse of the Ocean"), Pope Leo XIII indicated a generally positive view of the American Church, commenting mostly on the success of Catholicism in the US but also noting the view that the church "would bring forth more abundant fruits if, in addition to liberty, she enjoyed the favor of the laws and the patronage of the public authority."
 Leo warned the American church hierarchy not to support this unique system of separation of church and state.

 In 1898, Leo lamented for America where church and state are "dissevered and divorced", and wrote of his preference for a closer relationship between the Catholic Church and the State, along European lines.

-Finally, in his letter Testem benevolentiae nostrae (January 22, 1899; "Witness to Our Benevolence") addressed to Cardinal James Gibbons, Archbishop of Baltimore, Leo condemned other forms of Americanism.
-Catholicism had long allowed nations to tolerate other religions, but the Church believes that the Catholic Faith must be favored when possible.
+Finally, in his letter Testem benevolentiae nostrae (January 22, 1899; "Witness to Our Benevolence") addressed to James Gibbons, Archbishop of Baltimore, Leo condemned other forms of Americanism.

-Pope Leo XIII also expressed concerns about the Cultural liberalism of some American Catholics: he pointed out that the faithful could not decide doctrine for themselves.
-He emphasized that Catholics should obey the magisterial teaching authority of the Church.
+Pope Leo XIII also expressed concerns about the cultural liberalism of some American Catholics: he pointed out that the faithful could not decide doctrine for themselves.
+He emphasized that Catholics should obey the magisterial teaching authority of the church.
 In general, he deemed it dangerous to expose children to schools that would prove to be detrimental to their Christian upbringing.
 The Pope derided the idea that all opinions should be aired publicly, as he felt certain speech could harm general morality.
 He also condemned the biography of Hecker and Americanism.

 This document condemned the following doctrines or tendencies: